anastasiakrouglova/Master-Thesis/README.md

-# Music Analysis using Spectral Knowledge Representation and Reasoning
+# Music Analysis using Spectral Knowledge Representation and Reasoning: Density-based Clustering and Representation of Perceived Structure in Audio Signals

-## Density-based Clustering and Representation of Perceived Structure in Audio Signals
+## Contribution
 This thesis was created under supervision of Geraint Wiggins, Nicholas Harley and Steven Homer at the AI Lab in Brussels.

-### Abstract
+## Abstract
 The extraction and formation of musical structures through the analysis of complex auditory scenes is a challenging task in signal processing and machine learning.
 Musical analysis includes multiple open subtasks to be resolved, such as multi-pitch estimation, musical note tracking and multi-pitch streaming.
 The main goal of this thesis is to create a framework for the multipurpose description and evaluation of music, allowing inference from different subtasks and a general improvement in the learnability of machine learning models.
 This was achieved by investigating into the implementation of a coherent structure between a spectral analysis of resonances and a type-based knowledge representation in the musical domain, forming an analogy to the perception, cognition and knowledge representation of human intelligence.